 Sometimes one spouse is eager to preplan his/her funeral and one spouse is not interested.
-This can cause strife and can also mean no proactive plans will be finalized.
-Inactivity can cause further frustration: if a person cannot talk about funeral plans when everyone is healthy, how is he/she going to handle it if someone dies?
+This can cause conflict with no proactive plans finalized.
+Inactivity can result in further frustration: If a person cannot talk about funeral plans when everyone is healthy, how is he/she going to handle it if someone dies?
 It may be even harder.
-Here is one way an eager-to-preplan spouse has been successful talking to his/her reluctant partner.

 - Death is a fact of life.
-Everyone dies and none of us knows when we will die.
+Everyone dies and none of us know when we will die.
 It is not an easy topic to discuss.

 - Explain why preplanning is important.
 Explain why it is so important to you.

 - Provide participation options.
 While informing him/her that you will be going ahead with the next steps because it is so important to you, give him or her the option to participate not at all, a little, or more.

 Here are multiple ways an eager-to-preplan spouse has been successful talking to their reluctant partner.

 We are blessed to both be healthy, but we both know we are going to die someday.
 I understand it is tough for you to talk about, as it is for many people.